Skip to main content

-Deploy your first application on the Suga platform in just a few steps.
-The Suga CLI provides everything you need to build cloud-native applications with automatic infrastructure generation and multi-cloud deployment capabilities.
+The Suga CLI provides everything you need to build cloud applications with automatic infrastructure generation for many cloud providers.

 Prerequisites: This guide assumes you have the Suga CLI installed.
-If you need to install it, see our Installation Guide for platform-specific instructions.
+If you need to install it, see the Installation Guide for platform-specific instructions.

 Create Your Project